jsoxford/jsoxford/CONTRIBUTING.md

 * `master` holds the deployed site.
 There's no source-code there!
 * `develop` contains the latest released source.
 This branch is built and deployed to master on every commit.
 No commits should ever be made to `develop` directly, instead use a feature branch/forked repository and a pull request.
 * Feature branches (prefixed `feature/`) are used to hold changes in development or up for discussion.

+## Code style

+Consistency is key!
+We can add more rules here as they crop up.

+1. 2-space soft-tabs